Statistic Tea South Dakota National

 Tea Racial Demographics & Ethnicity

-Understanding the Tea racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Tea, the racial breakdown indicates 96.8% White, 1.8% Black or African American, 0.2% Asian, 0.2% American Indian and 0% Native Hawaiian, with 2.4% of the population identifying as Hispanic or Latino.
-Notably, 96.8% of households reported speaking English only, while 1.1% reported speaking Spanish only.
-Additionally, 1.2% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Tea is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Tea, the racial breakdown comprises 96.8% White, 1.8% Black or African American, 0.2% Asian, 0.2% American Indian, and 0% Native Hawaiian, with 2.4% of the population identifying as Hispanic or Latino.
+96.8% of households reported speaking English only, while 1.1% reported speaking Spanish only.
+Furthermore, 1.2% of residents were categorized as foreign-born.

 Tea Population Density